copiner/JSNote/other/pony/readme.md

 2. A WeakSet is a set that can’t be iterated and doesn’t have enumeration methods
 3. WeakSet values must be reference types
 4. WeakSet may be useful for a metadata table indicating whether a reference is actively in use or not

+### Proxies

+Proxies are created with new Proxy(target, handler), where target is any object and handler is configuration

+The default behavior of a proxy acts as a passthrough to the underlying target object

+Handlers determine how the underlying target object is accessed on top of regular object property access semantics

+You pass off references to proxy and retain strict control over how target can be interacted with

+Handlers are also known as traps, these terms are used interchangeably

+You can create revocable proxies with Proxy.revocable(target, handler)

+1.That method returns an object with proxy and revoke properties 2.You could destructure var {proxy, revoke} = Proxy.revocable(target, handler) for convenience 3.You can configure the proxy all the same as with new Proxy(target, handler) 4.After revoke() is called, the proxy will throw on any operation, making it convenient when you can’t trust consumers

+get – traps proxy.prop and proxy['prop']

+set – traps proxy.prop = value and proxy['prop'] = value

+has – traps in operator

+deleteProperty – traps delete operator

+defineProperty – traps Object.defineProperty and declarative alternatives

+enumerate – traps for..in loops

+ownKeys – traps Object.keys and related methods

+apply – traps function calls

+construct – traps usage of the new operator

+getPrototypeOf – traps internal calls to [[GetPrototypeOf]]

+setPrototypeOf – traps calls to Object.setPrototypeOf

+isExtensible – traps calls to Object.isExtensible

+preventExtensions – traps calls to Object.preventExtensions

+getOwnPropertyDescriptor – traps calls to Object.getOwnPropertyDescriptor

+### Reflection
+Reflection is a new static built-in (think of Math) in ES6

+Reflection methods have sensible internals, e.g Reflect.defineProperty returns a boolean instead of throwing

+There’s a Reflection method for each proxy trap handler, and they represent the default behavior of each trap

+Going forward, new reflection methods in the same vein as Object.keys will be placed in the Reflection namespace